 There are two types of FHA 203k loans: regular and streamlined.
 Regular 203k loans are for homes that need structural repairs, and streamlined loans are for those that need non-structural repairs.

 The extent of the rehabilitation may range from relatively minor work (starting at $5,000) to major reconstruction on the home’s structure.
-Categories for work allowed include modernization and improvements to the home’s function, elimination of health and safety hazards, adding or replacing roofing, gutters, and downspouts, enhancing accessibility for a disabled person, making energy conservation improvements and changes that improve appearance and eliminate obsolescence.
+Categories for work allowed include modernization and improvements to the home’s function, elimination of health and safety hazards (e.g by updating the front door design to make it more accessible), adding or replacing roofing, gutters, and downspouts, enhancing accessibility for a disabled person, making energy conservation improvements and changes that improve appearance and eliminate obsolescence.

 When a 203k loan closes, a repair escrow account is set up and renovation can begin.
 Repairs must start within 30 days of closing and be completed within six months.